 Iteration planning is also based on the backlog.
 During a meeting before each iteration, all development tasks are accounted for in the backlog and team members discuss and decide with the PO which items should be included in the next sprint.

 After the initial backlog prioritization at the beginning of the project, Product owners should regularly review the backlog to ensure that their previous backlog prioritization is still correct as the backlog continues to grow.
 If necessary, the PO re-prioritizes the backlog to backorder those items that have been out of scope.
-It is often called backlog refinement or backlog grooming.
+It is often called backlog refinement or backlog grooming management.

 What is backlog prioritization?